eclipse-keypop/keypop-website/README.md

-# Calypsonet Terminal API website
+# Eclipse Keyple website

-Repository of the **Calypsonet Terminal APIs** website project.
+Repository to the www.keyple.org website of the 'Eclipse Keyple' project.

-The Calypsonet Terminal API website is generated with Hugo.
+The Eclipse Keyple website is generated with Hugo.

 ## Getting started